lukereding/book_notes/book_list.md

 - Drift into failure.
 Dekker. [[notes](./notes_drift_into_failure.md)]
 - How to read a book.
 Adler and Van Doren.
 - Practical ethics.
 Singer.
 - Risk Saavy: how to make good decisions.
-Gigerenzer.
+Gigerenzer. [[notes](./notes_risk_saavy.md)]
 - The coaching habit.
 Stanier. [[notes](./notes_coaching_habit.md)]
 - Problem-solving 101.
 Watanabe.
 - Bulletproof problem solving.
 Conn & McLean. [[notes](./notes_bulletproof_problem_solving.md)]
 - Empire of AI.
 Hao.
+- The unaccountability machine.
+Davies.
 - Third Millennium Thinking: Creating Sense in a World of Nonsense.
 Perlmutter, Campbell, and MacCoun.
 - What is intelligence?
 Agüera y Arcas.
 - The ascent of money.
 Ferguson.

 ### work-related

+- Causal inference and discovery in Python.
+Molak.

 # 2024